What Benefits Can a Microservice Architecture Bring to Your Project?

 - Apr 16, 2019

 The question of architecture usually arises when a product runs into issues.
 Whether they’re facing scalability or maintenance difficulties, product owners begin to think about moving from a monolithic to microservice architecture.
 But is it really worth it?
-What sorts of problems can a microservice architecture solve, what big names have already migrated to microservices, and have they succeeded as a result?
+What sorts of problems can a microservice architecture solve, what are microservices architecture advantages and what big names have already migrated to microservices?
 Let’s find out!

 Entrepreneurs rarely think about a microservice architecture right from the beginning.
-They prefer to go with a monolithic architecture.
-The monolithic approach makes sense because it’s cheaper, faster, and requires fewer specialists.
+They prefer to go with a monolithic since it’s cheaper, faster and requires fewer specialists.
 However, when the product is launched and its complexity grows, the team has to deal with a range of issues.
 Like the team at Airbnb did.

 Airbnb decided to break their monolithic architecture into small, discrete services that would be easy to manage.
 This way it would also be easy to add new services when needed.
 They started migrating to a microservice architecture.